The Lord's supper

 That such an immediate punishment of sins no longer occurs is not proof that we Christians are better, but is a consequence of the circumstance that we are now living in another dispensation, namely in the dispensation of grace.
 The dispensation of grace began when Israel was temporarily rejected or set aside, that is, about 70 years after Christ, and will end in the days when Israel will be adopted again as God's people.
 In the Old Testament we find such immediate judgments repeatedly.

 But this does not explain all questions about the Lord's Supper.
 Some questions that still arise are:

-That in 1 Corinthians 10 and 11 about these questions not a word is mentioned, is sufficient proof that those to whom these words were written knew it very well.
+That in 1 Corinthians 10 and 11 not a word is mentioned about these questions, is sufficient proof that those to whom these words were written knew it very well.
 They must have been so familiar with the whole process, that it was unnecessary to write about these parts.

 Many have always thought that the use of bread and wine replaces the old paschal feast of the Israelites (Pesach) and that the Lord Jesus set something new at His Last Supper.